Localization and flexibilization in symplectic geometry

-In this section, we review a construction from the first two authors' previous work \cite{Lazarev_Sylvan} which defines an endofunctor of a certain category of Weinstein sectors that localizes the wrapped Fukaya category.
+In this section, we review a construction from the first two authors' previous work~\cite{Lazarev_Sylvan} that localizes the wrapped Fukaya category.
 This construction has the advantage of taking Weinstein sectors to equi-dimensional Weinstein domains (and takes Weinstein domains to domains, instead of sectors).
-However, it is not Weinstein homotopy invariant and not defined for general Liouville sectors (as opposed to Weinstein sectors).
-At the end of this section, we introduce an alternative P-flexibilization functor, which manifestly preserves homotopy equivalences.
+A priori it is not Weinstein homotopy invariant and not defined for general Liouville sectors (as opposed to Weinstein sectors).
+In Section~\ref{sec: htpy_invariant_P-flex}, we introduce an alternative P-flexibilization functor, which manifestly preserves homotopy equivalences.